 Can you still become a social media influencer in 2023?
 Let’s be honest, these days the niches are overwhelmed, the competition is tough and even our pets have their own Instagram accounts showing us their every move.

 I wrote about how to become an influencer over on my Niche Pro SEO website this week and I got such a large amount of feedback from it, that I thought I’d post it here too!
 If you are starting out from zero in 2023, you may be worried that you’ve missed the boat.

-Not only are there possibly hundreds of thousands of people making a living from social media (myself included), but there are also possibly hundreds of thousands of “experts” who are teaching and helping people how to become social media influencers (myself included!)
+Not only are there possibly hundreds of thousands of people making a living from social media (myself included), but there are also hundreds of thousands of “experts” who are teaching and helping people how to become social media influencers (myself included!).

 If your chosen subject used to be quite “niche” you can now bet your bottom dollar that there will be tens of thousands of other accounts doing it.

 Why Would I Want to Be a Social Media Influencer?

 I accidentally fell into being an Instagram Influencer.
 Rewind back to 2017 when we were in the midst of a huge kitchen renovation.
 I had 2 little ankle biters to entertain, a kettle and slow cooker to make all our meals and a constant stream of builders coming in and out with McDonald’s and dance music tuned on the radio.